 Corruption in Malaysia is relatively low in comparison to the rest of East Asia.
+One of the main sectors subject to corruption is public procurement, with Malaysian companies sometimes being favored over foreign companies and with political connections still playing an important role in the outcome of public tenders.
 Anti-corruption laws are mainly contained within the Malaysian Anti-Corruption Commission Act, which covers a range of offences (including active and passive bribery, extortion and abuse of office) and penalties for private and public sector corruption.
 However, a lack of capacity and technical skills in some areas mean the level of enforcement is sometimes lacking.
 Local laws do not make an exception for facilitation payments, which should therefore be considered unlawful.
-One of the main sectors subject to corruption is public procurement, with Malaysian companies sometimes being favoured over foreign companies and with political connections still playing an important role in the outcome of public tenders.

 (Want to receive more corruption report updates?
 Subscribe here!)

-Property rights in Malaysia are generally well-defined and are protected by Malaysian courts (ICS 2014).
-Registering property requires more procedures than in other countries in the region, but the time needed to complete an application is relatively low (DB 2015).
-However, corporate lawsuits with regard to private property still face lengthy delays (BTI 2014).
+Property rights in Malaysia are generally well-defined and protected by Malaysian courts, however the lack of enforcement curb the effective protection of these rights (ICS 2016).
+Registering property in Malaysia requires more procedures than in other countries in the region, but the time needed to complete registration is relatively low (DB 2017).
+Corporate lawsuits with regard to private property still face lengthy delays (BTI 2016).

 Malaysia's logging industry has been the subject of a number of recent allegations of corruption, and the government has done little to tackle the problem (Reuters, Jan.
 2015).
 In one case, Chief Minister of Sarawak Taib and his family allegedly received kickbacks from private companies in return for logging and plantation permits as well as purchasing land for a small fraction of its commercial value through directives from the Ministry of Resource Planning and Environment (which is headed by Taib) (GW, Mar.
 2013).

-Malaysia's anti-corruption legislation is mainly contained within the Malaysian Anti-Corruption Commission Act of 2009, which created the Malaysian Anti-Corruption Commission (MACC) and which provides for offences and penalties for private and public sector corruption, including active and passive bribery, extortion, attempted corruption, abuse of office, corruption through agents, corruption in public procurement and electoral corruption.
-There is no clear exemption for facilitation payments, so these should be considered akin to bribery payments.
+Malaysia's anti-corruption legislation is mainly contained within the Malaysian Anti-Corruption Commission Act, which created the Malaysian Anti-Corruption Commission (MACCA) and which provides for offences and penalties for private and public sector corruption, including active and passive bribery, extortion, attempted corruption, abuse of office, corruption through agents, corruption in public procurement and electoral corruption.
+Facilitation payments are generally considered akin to bribery payments and thus constitute an offence under the MACCA (Norton Rose Fullbright, Sep.
+2014).
 Gifts and hospitality are regulated under Malaysian law: Gifts of any value must be declared if the intention is deemed uncertain.
-However, these regulations are are often not effectively enforced.
-The Anti-Money Laundering Act 2001 criminalises money laundering and contains provisions for the freezing and seizing of assets obtained through corruption.
-In particular, the Act aims at strengthening the anti-corruption body to combat the system of political patronage in which well-connected Malay businesspeople are favoured for state contracts.
-A new Whistleblower Protection Act came into force in December 2010, but it does not protect informants who reveal information to a third party, such as the media.
+However, these regulations are often poorly enforced and when they are, it is mostly focused on small-scale, low-level crime (HRR 2015).
+The Anti-Money Laundering Act criminalizes money laundering and contains provisions for the freezing and seizing of assets obtained through corruption.
+In particular, the Act aims at strengthening the anti-corruption body to combat the system of political patronage in which well-connected Malay businesspeople are favored for state contracts.
+Public officials are not subject to any financial disclosure laws (HRR 2015).
+A new Whistleblower Protection Act came into force in December 2010, but it does not protect informants who reveal information to a third party, such as the media (ICS 2016).
 Malaysia is a State Party to the United Nations Convention against Corruption.

 The Malaysian Constitution provides for freedoms of speech and press.
-However, freedom of expression is often restricted through intimidation into self-censorship or exertion of a series of tough censorship laws.
-Among others, the Printing Presses and Publications Act (PPPA) gives the Malaysian government the authority to suspend or revoke licences without judicial review, while the Official Secrets Act (OSA) reduces transparency in governance and curbs freedom of information by automatically classifying all government documents as 'secret' (FotP 2014).
-The Internet is subject to supervision, and political speech is restricted by several laws (HRR 2013).
-Malaysia's media environment is considered 'not free' (FotP 2014).
+However, freedom of expression is often restricted through intimidation into self-censorship or exertion of a series of tough censorship laws (FotP 2016).
+Among others, the Printing Presses and Publications Act (PPPA) gives the Malaysian government the authority to suspend or revoke licenses without judicial review, while the Official Secrets Act (OSA) reduces transparency in governance as freedom of information has been curbed due to the classification of all government documents as 'secret' (FotP 2016).
+In effect, opposition leader Rafizi Ramli was sentenced to 18 months under the Officials Secrets Act for disclosing part of the Auditor General’s report into the 1MDB corruption case to journalists (The Diplomat, Nov.
+2016).
+International NGOs perceive the sentencing as a serious setback to freedom of free speech in Malaysia (The Diplomat, Nov.
+2016).
+The 1MBD corruption case involving Prime Minister Najib also prompted several other defamation charges (FotP 2016).
+The Internet is subject to supervision, and political speech is restricted by several laws (HRR 2015).
+Instances of physical threats and intimidation against journalists have been reported (FotP 2016).
+Malaysia's media environment is considered 'not free' (FotP 2016).